barbazul/1kfa/mod_guide_gm.md

 #### Aside: A feather can make you slower

-Often during this phase, a player might bring up the issue of why an item they've called a ring or a pair of boots reduces the tokens in their Speed stack.
+Often during this phase, a player might bring up the issue of why an item they've called a ring or a pair of boots can have an encumberance penalty.
 How can sliding on a ring make it harder to run away?
 How can wearing boots make it impossible to pick a pocket?

 The answer is: that's for them to decide.

 In 1kFA, there are two arenas: the fiction and the rules.
-Playing means flowing between the two arenas.
+Play flows between the two arenas.
 All the players create fiction, which triggers rules, then the rules produce mechanical results which the players are challenged to interpret into fiction.
 Sometimes that means the GM interprets an attack power roll, and sometimes it means that